qbic-pipelines/pipeline-docs/docs/markdown/clusters/running_jobs.md

 ### Dependencies

 To run Nextflow pipelines in our clusters, you will need Nextflow, java and singularity installed.
-Luckily, our sysadmin made a module for singularity and java in our clusters already, so you will just need to load these modules.
+Java and singularity are already installed in all cluster nodes so these do not need to be installed.
+You also do not need to load these modules.

 You will still have to install Nextflow for your user, that's very simple and described in the next section.